AbsolutePlugins/absolute-thumbnail-column/readme.txt

 Automatic installation is the easiest option -- WordPress will handles the file transfer, and you won’t need to leave your web browser.
 1. Log in to your WordPress dashboard
 2. Navigate to the Plugins menu, and click “Add New.”
-3. In the search field type “WooCommerce,” then click “Search Plugins.”
+3. In the search field type “Absolute Thumbnail Column,” then click “Search Plugins.”
 Once you’ve found us,  you can view details about it such as the point release, rating, and description.
 Most importantly of course, you can install it by!
 Click “Install Now,” and WordPress will take it from there.

 = Manual installation =